How to Use Caulk {The Complete Guide!}

 Many people use the words caulk and sealant interchangeably, but they’re actually two different products – let’s start there, shall we?

-Caulk vs. sealant
+Caulk vs. Sealant

 You’re right – the caulk aisle at your local hardware store can be overwhelming, to say the least.